projectfluent/fluent.js/docs/localization.md

 ## requestLanguages

-Trigger the language negotation process with an array of `langCodes`.
+Trigger the language negotation process with an array of language codes.
 Returns a promise with the negotiated array of language objects as above.

 ```javascript